 Projects that have been submitted to the IRB, but have not received final approval are considered as “pending”.
 All pending submissions need IRB approval by January 16, 2019.
 If a pending submission does not receive IRB approval by January 16, 2019, then it will need to be withdrawn and resubmitted on the latest version of the IRB approval form (to comply with the new regulatory requirements).

-Investigators with protocols expiring during the month of January 2019 will need to submit their IRB renewals early to help avoid any lapses in their IRB approvals.
+Investigators with protocols expiring during the months of January or February 2019 will need to submit their IRB renewals early to help avoid any lapses in their IRB approvals.

-All active projects that were previously approved under the Expedited or Full Board review category will be gradually moved under the new regulatory requirements.
-This transition will occur at the time of the project’s next amendment or renewal submission.
+All active Expedited or Full Board projects that were previously approved (on or before 01/20/19) will be transitioned to the new Revised Common Rule regulatory requirements at the time of the project’s next renewal submission.